 How to Build a Real High-Support Bra

-- Map force paths across panels
+- Map force paths across support panels.

-- Lock elastic grades early
+- Lock elastic grades early in development.

-- Engineer strap anchoring
+- Engineer stable strap anchoring.

-- Approve post-wash fit only
+- Approve only post-wash fit samples.

 “Make it tighter.”

-- Vertical stretch ≤ 120%
+- vertical stretch ≤ 120%

-- Elastic recovery ≥ 95% after wash
+- elastic recovery ≥ 95% after wash

-- No edge roll after 5 cycles
+- no edge rolling after 5 wash cycles

-- No cup deformation under heat
+- no cup deformation under heat

-High support is measured, not guessed.
+High support must be measured and tested, not guessed.

 FAQs

-Q: Can high-support bras be low MOQ?
+Q: Can high-support bras be produced with low MOQ?

 Q: Are underwires required for high support?